vlimki/vlimki.dev/src/posts/haskell-mnist.md

   return $ (n >< 1) values
 ```

+Note that these function returns `IO (Matrix R`.
+It means that this function is not pure since it needs to perform an I/O operation for generating random numbers.
+You can read more on Haskell I/O AAAAAAAAAaahere.

 Let's now make a function that automatizes the initialization process for the weights and biases using the functions we just defined, given just an input vector $\mathbf{x}$.
 Let's call this function --- in true scikit-learn style --- `fit`:

 ```haskell showLineNumbers title="Determining The Dimensions Of The Weight And Bias Matrices"